 - Fighting from the Inside: Despite being under Sargeras' control, Argus was calling out for help which Xe'ra, Turalyon and Alleria heard.
 He forewarned Magni and the players of Sargeras' actions and played a role in sending Eonar's message.

 - Final Boss: He's the last encounter of Antorus, the Burning Throne and Legion as a whole.

 - Grim Reaper: He gives off this vibe, given he has a Skull for a Head, a hood-like mask, wields a scythe and has death-themed abilities.

 - Mercy Kill: The Adventurers fight him not only to cripple the Legion, but also to save him from his tragic 25,000 year existence.

 - Powered by a Forsaken Child: Argus is the child in this scenario, see Resurrective Immortality below.

 - Remember the New Guy?: There was no mention or hint of Argus in any of the previous lore, not even until later into Legion.
 Justified as his existence and role were a very closely guarded secret by Sargeras and the highest echelons of the Burning Legion.

 - Resurrective Immortality: Argus, the Unmaker somehow affects the demons' capability of endless resurrection, but the details are vague.
-At the very least he seems to be the reason they can revive on the planet Argus, since a demon perishing there should normally experience a Final Death.
+At the very least he seems to be the reason they can revive on the planet Argus, since a demon perishing there should normally experience a permanent death.